danielgerlag/workflow-core/docs/json-yaml.md

 ### Decision Branches

 You can define multiple independent branches within your workflow and select one based on an expression value.
-Use the `Decide` primitive step and hook up your branches via the `OutcomeSteps` property.
-The result of the input expression will be matched to the expressions listed in `OutcomeSteps`, and the matching next step(s) will be scheduled to execute next.
+Hook up your branches via the `SelectNextStep` property, instead of a `NextStepId`.
+The expressions will be matched to the step Ids listed in `SelectNextStep`, and the matching next step(s) will be scheduled to execute next.

 ```json
 {